 2635 Ashby Avenue, Berkeley CA 94705

-The Advocate accepts reservations up to 60 days in advance for parties of up to seven guests.
-Reservations can be made online, or by calling the restaurant after 4pm, Tuesday through Sunday.
+Reservations can be made online, or by calling the restaurant after 4pm, daily.
 Our bar offers the full menu and is self-seated.
-We also hold half of our main dining room tables, as well as our community table and chef’s counter, for walk-in guests, who are seated on a first-come, first-served basis (parties must be complete to be seated).
-For parties larger than 7, we offer several group dining options (more details below).
+We also hold several of our main dining room tables, as well as our community table and chef’s counter, for walk-in guests, who are seated on a first-come, first-served basis (parties must be complete to be seated).
+For parties larger than 8, we offer several group dining options (more details below).

 Please note that we apply a 20% service charge in lieu of a tip to all checks (Click here for more info).

 Groups of 8-10 people can reserve our community table (aka Table 20) at 6pm for a multi-course, family-style dinner featuring dishes from our daily-changing menu.
 The price to reserve Table 20 is $400, not including beverages, sales tax or 20% service charge (Click here for a sample menu).
 We also offer a similar family-style option for larger groups (up to 25) in our main dining room on a case-by-case basis.
 For even larger groups, The Advocate is available for buyouts.
 For further information and to inquire about availability for any of the above group dining options, contact us at firstname.lastname@example.org.